Omaha Drinking Water Quality

 8.76 ppb

-Omaha lead levels are well within safe limits.
+Omaha lead levels are well below the EPA action level.

 Regular testing is still recommended, as lead can enter water through household plumbing.